Mount Panorama Circuit Bathurst - sacred place of the Australian motorsport

 After the Group A faded away in 1993, the Australian Touring Car concept was created for V8-powered Ford Falcons and Holden Commodores.
 This concept later evolved into the current V8 Supercar category.
 The regulations also created a separate class for 2-litre cars.
 From 1997 to 1999, due to television rights issues there were few separate races at Bathurst each year.
 Since 1999, Bathurst 1000 has become an exclusive race for V8 Supercars and that’s the current agreement.

 As mentioned earlier, Peter Brock is the most successful driver at Bathurst with 9 wins (1972, 1975, 1978-1980, 1982-1984 and 1987).
 Since 2006 and his tragic death, the trophy for the race winner was named Peter Brock Trophy.
 Jim Richards won the race seven times and also holds the record for the most starts (35).
-Larry Perkins and Mark Skaife have six victories each.
+Larry Perkins, Mark Skaife and Craig Lowndes have six victories each.